Pure Speculation

 Pure Speculation Festival, also known as Pure Spec, is an annual multi-genre fan convention taking place in Edmonton, Canada.
 It is an event that prides itself on being "by geeks, for geeks."

+Overview

-Founded as a speculative fiction convention, it repackaged itself as a festival celebrating geek and fan culture in 2008.
+Founded as a speculative fiction convention, Pure Spec repackaged itself as a festival celebrating geek and fan culture in 2008.
 It offers programming dealing with science fiction, fantasy, pop culture, gaming, anime, comic books and webcomics.

-In addition to the usual fare such as panels, games and a vendor room, there are several special events the festival hosts every year.
+In addition to the usual panels, games and a vendor room, there are several special events the festival hosts every year.
 The annual Costume Shindig happens on the Saturday of the event, featuring prizes in a variety of silly categories for guests and attendees.
 The Geeks for Geeks Charity Auction is also a yearly feature, in support of local charities.

 Several smaller components also help to create the larger Pure Speculation Festival.
 These include Con*Spec, a writing and literature segment run by On Spec Magazine, and Comic Talks, a series of comic book panels hosted by Happy Harbor Comics.
 Until 2007, Pure Spec also played host to Con of Cold, an RPGA sanctioned Dungeons & Dragons event.
 Edmonton based BioWare also involves itself in the festival yearly, hosting panels and offering prize support.